 Source: dogbarstpete

 Every website header has value, and it can greatly alter the design and effectiveness of a website.
-The kind of header that one settles on will always depend on the website’s objectives, its audience, and its brand.
+The kind of header one settles on will always depend on the website’s objectives, audience, and brand.

 Key Elements of an Effective Header